coregtree/cherrytree-notes-web-interface/README.md

 and promt a download for "image-text-cache.json".
 MAKE SURE TO ALLOW MULTIPLE DOWNLOADS FOR THE SITE IN YOUR BROWSER.
 Upload both of these cache files to the sites main root folder.

+## Support Me
+If this project helped you please say thank you here, [Ko-Fi Link](https://ko-fi.com/coregtree)!